limitify101/ats/README.md

 #### GET /api/v1/attendance/:ID - Retrieve a student's attendance record

-## Contributing

-Contributions are welcome!
-To get started:

-1. Fork the project
-2. Create a new branch (git checkout -b feature/YourFeature)
-3. Commit your changes (git commit -m 'Add some feature')
-4. Push to the branch (git push origin feature/YourFeature)
-5. Open a Pull Request

 ### License

 ATS © 2024 by Limitify is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit (`https://creativecommons.org/licenses/by-nc-nd/4.0/`)